Welcome to the UNC Department of Biostatistics

 Larry Han, BSPH Alumnus

-“I decided to study biostatistics at UNC Gillings for the first-rate professors.
-They really are incredible.”
-Hear more about Larry’s experience in the department.
-Larry Han, was one of the 35 Americans awarded the Gates-Cambridge Scholarship to pursue full-time graduate studies at the University of Cambridge in England and is now a doctoral student in biostatistics at Harvard University.
+Larry Han, was one of the 35 Americans awarded the Gates-Cambridge Scholarship to pursue full-time graduate studies at the University of Cambridge in England.
+He then completed his doctorate in biostatistics at Harvard University and is now an Assistant Professor at Northeastern University.

 Shaina Mitchell